Big Trouble in Little China: Plot

 They interrupt the wedding at Lo Pan's lair and begin fighting.
-Jack knocks himself out in excitement, while Wang engages Rain in a sword duel.
+Jack accidentally knocks himself out, while Wang engages Rain in a sword duel.
 Lo Pan draws some of Miao Yin's blood and consumes it, regaining his corporeal form.
 Jack eventually regains consciousness and joins the fight.
 Lo Pan recognizes Egg Shen and they engage in a magic duel.
 Lo Pan and Thunder escape the lair with Miao Yin as the fighting continues.
 Wang is able to kill Rain, while Jack rescues Gracie.
 They regroup and confront Lo Pan further into his headquarters.
 Wang fights Thunder hand-to-hand, while Jack and Gracie rescue Miao Yin.
 Jack throws his knife at Lo Pan and misses, but when Lo Pan throws the knife back at Jack, he catches it and instantly throws it into Lo Pan's forehead, killing him.

 Upon finding Lo Pan dead, Thunder swells up with rage and explodes.
 Jack, Wang, Gracie, and Miao Yin are cornered in a corridor by Lightning, who triggers a collapse of the lair.
-They are rescued by Egg and escape back to Wang's restaurant in Jack's truck, where the group celebrates.
+They are rescued by Egg, who drops a stone statue on Lightning, killing him.
+The group escape back to Wang's restaurant in Jack's truck, where they celebrate.
 With his old enemy defeated, Egg takes a long overdue vacation.
 Wang and Miao Yin prepare to marry, while Eddie pairs with Margo.
-Gracie offers to join Jack, but he declines.
-In the final scene, as Jack is driving alone while speaking on the radio, it is revealed that the Wild-Man has survived the battle and has stowed away on his truck.
+Gracie offers to join Jack, but he declines, saying he eventually rubs everyone the wrong way.
+In the final scene, unbeknown to Jack as he is driving alone while speaking on the CB radio, it is revealed that the Wild-Man has survived the battle and has stowed away on his truck.